 [UPDATE: A visit to the infectious disease specialist on November 9, 2009 led to the discovery that Mom may have had thrush, but what she now had was a condition called "geographic tongue," which has a variety of causes, including vitamin deficiency, hormone imbalance, excessive sugar or spicy food, etc. There is no specific cure; it often goes away on its own.]

 Mom's behavior also tends to be perseverative.
-Perseveration refers to the tendency to fixate or to coast along when exhibiting a certain behavior.
+Perseveration refers to the tendency to continue a certain behavior without stopping.
 A perseverative person might, for example, find herself unable to avoid repeating a certain word or expression, no matter what someone asks her.
 She might also fall prey to a compulsion to start cleaning things, and once she starts, she can't stop.
 She might also have trouble taking pills, holding them in her hand and staring at them instead of downing them right away.
 Mom becomes more perseverative when she's suffering a brain swelling; this was an issue after her various surgeries, because cutting the brain causes swelling in response.
 Tumor growth also produces edema as the tumors press outward against normal brain tissue.

 So Mom is quiet most of the time, and we've been very lucky that, at least so far, she hasn't been prone to seizures, which are normal for many GBM patients.
 Occasionally, Mom will say something, but it's rarely more than a sentence, and it's not always coherent.
 Her memory is shot, so she needs constant reminding of what she's doing and where she's been.